BioInfoAPS/BioInfoAPS.github.io/_episodes/04-parse.md

 Note: While file parsing does not sound important, a bioinformatician has to spend significant time correcting file formats.

-## Running BLASTn for phytogenetic tree
+## Running BLASTn for phylogenetic tree

 In next lesson, we will phylogenetically compare ‘avrBs2’ gene from various strains of *Xanthomonas* species.